Radioactive Iodine (I-131) Therapy for Hyperthyroidism

 - What will I feel during this procedure?

-- Are there permanent side effects from the procedure?
+- Are there permanent side effects from radioactive iodine therapy?

 What is Radioiodine (I -131) Therapy and how is it used?

-Radioactive Iodine I-131 (also called Radioiodine I-131) therapy is a treatment for an overactive thyroid, a condition called hyperthyroidism.
+Radioactive Iodine I-131 (also called Radioiodine I-131) therapy is a nuclear medicine treatment.
+Doctors use it to treat an overactive thyroid, a condition called hyperthyroidism.
 Hyperthyroidism can be caused by Graves' disease, in which the entire thyroid gland is overactive, or by nodules within the gland which are locally overactive in producing too much thyroid hormone.

 Nuclear medicine uses small amounts of radioactive material called radiotracers.
 Doctors use nuclear medicine to diagnose, evaluate, and treat various diseases.
 These include cancer, heart disease, gastrointestinal, endocrine, or neurological disorders, and other conditions.
 Nuclear medicine exams pinpoint molecular activity.
 This gives them the potential to find disease in its earliest stages.
 They can also show whether you are responding to treatment.

-The thyroid is a gland in the neck that produces two hormones that regulate all aspects of the body's metabolism, the chemical process of converting food into energy.
+The thyroid is a gland in the neck that produces two hormones.
+These hormones regulate all aspects of the body's metabolism, the chemical process of converting food into energy.
 When a thyroid gland is overactive, it produces too much of these hormones, accelerating the metabolism.

 Radioactive iodine (I-131), an isotope of iodine that emits radiation, is used for medical purposes.
-When a small dose of I-131 is swallowed, it is absorbed into the bloodstream in the gastrointestinal (GI) tract and concentrated from the blood by the thyroid gland, where it begins destroying the gland's cells.
+When a small dose of I-131 is swallowed, it is absorbed into the bloodstream in the gastrointestinal (GI) tract.
+It is concentrated from the blood by the thyroid gland, where it begins destroying the gland's cells.

-Radioactive iodine I-131 may also be used to treat thyroid cancer.
+Doctors also use radioactive iodine I-131 to treat thyroid cancer.

 Who will be involved in this procedure?